Sadashiv Lokhande

 Sadashiv Kisan Lokhande is a member of the 17th Lok Sabha of India.
 He represents the Shirdi constituency of Maharashtra and is a member of the Shiv Sena political party.
+After the split in Shiv Sena, Sadashiv Lokhande left Uddhav Thackeray and went with Eknath Shinde.

 He was elected to Maharashtra Legislative Assembly from Karjat Vidhan Sabha constituency in Ahmednagar district for three consecutive terms in 1995, 1999 and 2004 as BJP candidate.